 Overview of Doyle Wealth Management

-Tampa-based couple Robert and Jillian Doyle, who had both previously worked in the financial services industry, founded Doyle Wealth Management in 2005 to serve the Florida retirement community.
-The fee-only firm began with just the two of them and $45 million in assets under management, but it’s since grown to more than $1 billion in assets under management.
+Robert and Jillian Doyle, a husband and wife who had both previously worked in the financial services industry, founded Doyle Wealth Management in 2005 to serve the Florida retirement community.
+The fee-only firm began with just the two of them and $45 million in assets under management (AUM), but it’s since grown to more than $1 billion in AUM.

-The Doyles remain the principal owners, and the firm still has a relatively small staff of fewer than two dozen employees, 15 of whom perform investment advisory services.
-Both Robert and Jillian are CPAs, and most advisors at the firm hold professional certifications, including the CPA, CFP or CFA designations.
+In 2020, the firm was acquired by a subsidiary of the Canadian firm, CI Financial Corp.
+The Doyles continue to run the firm, and it still has a relatively small staff of around two dozen employees, 13 of whom perform investment advisory services.
+Both Robert and Jillian are certified public accountants (CPA), and most advisors at the firm hold professional certifications, including the CPA, certified financial planner (CFP) or chartered financial analyst (CFA) designations.

 What types of clients does Doyle Wealth Management serve?

-Of Doyle Wealth Management’s nearly 900 clients, the vast majority are individuals, and just over a third are high net worth individuals.
+The majority of Doyle Wealth Management’s clients are individuals, followed by high net worth individuals.
 For reference, the SEC defines high net worth individuals as those with at least $750,000 in assets under management or a net worth of at least $1.5 million.

 The minimum account balance required by Doyle Wealth Management Clients is typically $350,000.
-The firm also offers the PARTNER Program for clients who don’t meet that minimum account balance, often because they’re still in the wealth accumulation phase of their career.
+However, the firm also offers the PARTNER Program for clients who don’t meet that minimum account balance, often because they’re still in the wealth accumulation phase of their career.

 Services offered by Doyle Wealth Management

-Doyle Wealth Management offers financial planning services to clients, typically as part of its portfolio management service, although the process does not always include a written financial plan.
+Doyle Wealth Management offers financial planning services to clients, typically as part of its portfolio management service.
 The firm manages clients assets on a discretionary basis, meaning that the portfolio manager can make decisions on the portfolio without first consulting the client.

 Doyle Wealth Management also offers general consulting to clients, typically on a project basis, focused on a specific area of financial planning, such as cash flow planning for education expenses, estate planning analysis or an insurance review.